 The considerations laid out in the preceding section work as individual solutions.
 But when implementing them into our project, there appear some weaknesses or dead ends by the nature of the solutions we may realise them in.
 The digital mapping service we used to store our information allows for hosting and discovery but lacks the context of our concept, idea communication and through that the inspirational quality for possible visitors.
 This could be solved by linking to a digital appearance that collects all the “locations” into one list, provides a more streamlined documentation to coherently explain our ideas and thinking process, and links to the possibility to lend our vehicle and access all our gathered knowledge in the manual.
 Serving as one of our “final products”, this platform is aimed towards players in our target audience.
 The main goal with this digital appearance is to serve as an information- and exchange-platform for the community that engages with our project and activism for more public streets.
 In a more far-reaching and speculative goal, it could be used as argument and leverage point for a constructive discourse with the civil engineering office and the city's municipalities towards a changed attitude and less lethargy in project development and change.
 It should mainly act as an advertisement for our “mobile”, the idea of creating action on the street and our manual that allows people to easily reproduce the essential parts of our process.
 In a similar way to the “bikeable” online platform, we considered prototyping and implementing a user-contribution based posting solution to allow them documentation of their own action. (...)

 4.Conclusion

+Introduction Again state our goals and how/if we have achieved them.
+Focus on learnings.

 Working in, around and across the street is a diverse and very complex matter.
 The many actors involved pose a great challenge and so it is difficult to recognise the levers in an urban ecosystem.
 On one hand, we were fascinated by the similarities to game mechanics and on the other hand by the almost endless possibilities to act, intervene and discuss.
 Since a city consists of a multitude of different individuals, it is just as difficult to find uniform problems as it is to find a uniform solution.
 We quickly realised that the possibility to act can only happen locally and directly.
 An approach that is to be applied to an entire neighbourhood or a city did not seem appropriate in such a situation.
 It would immediately lead to an exclusion, in which a decision-making group would be created for organisational and time reasons.
 This also led to the fact that we decided against a project that is to be located in service design and presents a “planned out solution” of hypothetical nature at the end.
 We want to show the diversity of ideas and present the system of a street as diverse as it actually is.
 This happens primarily when people meet and discuss together.
 Realising this was our main goal in the second part of our thesis project.